ducandu/MaRLEnE/docs/unreal_engine_4_games_as_reinforcement_environments.md

 We will now go through all the installation steps necessary to get UE4 as well as all its necessary plugins up and running.
-Building and installing UE4 plugins can be a tedious process, but once you have built each plugin once, you can reuse them for all your following games and projects, so bear with me here and let's pull through this together.
+Building and installing UE4 plugins can be a tedious process, but once you have built each plugin once, you can reuse them for all your following games and projects, so bear with us here and let's pull through this together.

 #### Get UnrealEngine 4

 Go to [Epic's website](unrealengine.com) to download the newest version of UE4 for PC or Mac.
-You will be asked to create an account (or use your Google or Facebook account) before you can download the software, but - trust me - it'll be worth it.
+You will be asked to create an account (or use your Google or Facebook account) before you can download the software.
 UE4 is generally a free and open sourced software.
 However, if you start making money with selling games that you have created with UE4, they will take a (I believe: fair) share of your profits.